Because even if all colleagues work at a distance, job satisfaction and effectiveness need to live in a common culture of values and goals.

 When asked which mistakes you should avoid, I can only answer that “mistakes” or even failures may just be accepted as such!
 Mistakes are part of the process when it comes to gaining experience and learning.
 It may be precisely these challenges that shape you and positively influence your thoughts and actions.

 Finally, I would like to add that I find the corona-related development heading for remote work or home office pretty pleasant.
 That is perhaps the most recent and decisive trend of our time for both companies and employees.

 Since 2006, we have been working remotely at Inpsyde.
 Of course, we have gained a lot of experience during this time.
+At this point we consider ourselfes experts in remote teamculture.
 So if you have to deal with the challenges of remote work and global teams from scratch, you are welcome to contact us.